 6. Visit the Upper and Lower Belvedere castle

-The Upper and Lower Belvedere data back to the 18th century, when they were built as a summer residence for Prince Eugene of Savoy.
-Today, the Upper Belvedere houses Austrian art from the Middle Ages to the present day, including the world’s largest Gustav Klimt paintings collection.
+The Upper and Lower Belvedere palace date back to the 18th century, when they were built as a summer residence for Prince Eugene of Savoy.
+Today, the Upper Belvedere houses Austrian art from the Middle Ages to the present day, including the world's largest Gustav Klimt paintings collection.

 “The Kiss”, Klimt's world-renowned painting, has even lead to an annual competition during which people can send in their Kiss Photo to win a trip to Vienna and the Belvedere Museum.